drkvogel/retrasst/notes/big-list.md

     * TODO

 ---to sort---
+Looking at your Sorter again, I still couldn’t get it to do what I wanted it to, e.g. sorting by Vessel then rack left it in rack order, rather than Vessel+rack.
+I have therefore created my own Sorter (in SampleEntry.cpp) but I’d be happy to merge it with yours – it would make more sense if all the screens worked in the same way
+ * Columns should be displayed in Russian doll order, left to right: site, location, vessel, shelf, structure, slot, box, position
 ---done---
+find destination boxes - faster method using sequence?
+    nick's method -
+        build map of boxes first, groups of many samples will map to each box TfrmRetrieveMain::btnLocateClick
+                if(dao.findBox())
+ * location should include site+position+name+layout, as it does in StoreMan’s storage browser.-
+    * OK
 invalid pointer operation on click retrieval assistant open 1st time only- nick has sorted diff btwn specs in notes/spec-comparison
     sample query-